Bang's problem and symplectic invariants: Covering by symplectic cylinders

 \section{Covering by symplectic cylinders}

-In~\cite{ball2001} Keith~Ball established another result similar to the Bang problem: When the unit ball in $\mathbb C^n$ is covered by unitary cylinders $Z_i$ of radii $r_i$ then $\sum_i r_i^2\ge 1$.
-Here $\mathbb C^n$ is endowed with some Hermitian metric and a unitary cylinder of radius $r$ is an $r$-neighborhood of a complex hyperplane.
+In~\cite{ball2001} Ball established another result similar to the Bang problem: When the unit ball in $\mathbb C^n$ is covered by unitary cylinders $Z_i$ of radii $r_i$ then $\sum_i r_i^2\ge 1$.
+Here $\mathbb C^n$ is endowed with the standard Hermitian form

+and the corresponding norm $\|u\| = \sqrt{h(u,u)}$.
+The unit ball is considered in this metric, and a unitary cylinder of radius $r$ is an $r$-neighborhood (in the Hermitian norm) of a complex hyperplane.

-This result seems even more suitable for the application of symplectic methods, because $\mathbb C^n$ itself has the symplectic structure corresponding to the Hermitian metric, and the unitary cylinders $Z_i$ are symplectic cylinders with $c_{HZ}(Z_i) = e(Z_i)=\pi r_i^2$.
-So we are forced to state a more general conjecture, that would also imply Conjecture~\ref{conjecture:plank-capacity}.
+This result seems even more suitable for the application of symplectic methods, because $\mathbb C^n$ itself has the symplectic structure $\Im h$ and the unitary cylinders $Z_i$ are symplectic cylinders with the capacities $c_{HZ}(Z_i) = e(Z_i)=\pi r_i^2$.
+So we are forced to state a more general conjecture, that would also imply Conjecture~\ref{conjecture:plank-hz}.